The Church and Synagogue Library Association provides educational guidance in the establishment and maintenance of congregational libraries.

 We have now begun adding helpful content on the CLT & Members Only page.
 You are invited to submit additional material once you have gained permission from the content owner to share it.
-Featured now are a Fall Book List from the San Jose Bay Area Chapter and an extensive manual on weeding from the Texas State Library and Archives Commission.
+Featured now are reading club book lists, links to book repair videos, and an extensive manual on weeding from the Texas State Library and Archives Commission.
 Here's a teaser:

 Do you need to weed your collection?

 The Texas State Library and Archives Commission has developed the CREW Method of weeding.
 (CREW – continuous, review, evaluation, weeding) It gives the six benefits of weeding: You save space, You save time, You make the collection more appealing, You will enhance your library’s reputation, You will keep up with collection needs, and You have constant feedback on the collection’s strengths and weaknesses.
 This information is included in a 108-page pdf file.
 You will find pages 15-22 very useful.
 These eight pages would benefit members of your library committee.
 This would also make a good chapter workshop.